 The Fund aims to select companies & countries that display excellence in sustainable management and sustainable products or processes, fulfilling ecological and social requirements particularly well, ranging from climate efficiency and low water consumption to labour safety and satisfaction.

-The Fund will also apply exclusions based on specific factors, such as, level of involvement in coal extraction and production, conventional and unconventional oil and gas, tobacco.
+The Fund will also apply exclusions based on specific factors, such as but not limited to, level of involvement in coal extraction and production, conventional and unconventional oil and gas, tobacco.

 Investment strategy